Iran women's national football team: Nicknames

 The Iran women's national football team have been known or nicknamed as the "Iranian Lionesses" (in Persian: Shirzanan).
-The Iran women's national football team is widely nicknamed the Persian stars since 2010.
-"Parsi women" or Persian ladies are another nicknames of the team in Asian football.
+The team has been widely nicknamed the Persian stars since 2010.
+"Persian ladies" are the other nickname of the team in Asian football.

 Media coverage and promotion

 In the decades after 1979, the media coverage of women's football in Iran had problems, but the matches of the women's national team are usually followed by Iranian men and women in the national and foreign media.

 Persian-language documentaries and sports programs are made about the team's winning potential and history.

 Kits and crest

 Kit suppliers

-The table below shows the history of kit supplier for the Iranian national football team.
+The table below lists the kit supplier for the Iranian national football team.